 Originally this elegant listed country home featured a dated, single -storey flat roof extension and lean-to conservatory.
 These uninspiring structures were rather tired looking and did nothing to complement such a beautiful period property.
 Nor did the glazing prevent heat build-up in the summer, or hold in warmth over the winter.

-The clients were keen to replace the underused extensions with a new, sumptuous orangery that would create a spacious open-plan dining room and relaxed seating area.
+For these reasons the space was unusable for the majority of the year, and unpleasant to look at.
+So our clients were keen to replace the lean-to with a timeless orangery that would create a spacious open-plan dining room and relaxed seating area.
+To be enjoyed all year.
 They wanted to feel more connected to their outdoor space, and loved the idea of simply opening up the doors and strolling out into their exquisitely tended garden.

 Working closely with the clients to understand what they wanted to achieve with their new extension, our team created a bespoke design that would perfectly harmonise with the rest of the property, with sliding sash windows that would match the original ones already in the main building.
 Dedicated to providing a complete service, we applied for planning permission and listed building consent on behalf of our clients, making the process as stress-free as possible for them.

 Built to last, the new timber orangery has completely transformed their home.
 Exceptionally balanced in proportion to the rest of the building, it has a classic parapet fascia design with two square-shaped roof lanterns.
 The clients can now relax in a beautiful room while enjoying the views of their garden and aqua-clear pool.
 Taking the garden’s layout into account, two sets of French doors align with both the paved pool surround and the green lawn area, maintaining a seamless flow.